mkopischkie/mkopischkie.github.io/_pages/cleaning.md

 ![Eighth](/assets/images/eighthcode.jpg)

 I repeat this same process for males and females with the phenotypes I specified above.
 The code I used to gather this data can be found in the API Data Gathering Jupyter notebook posted on my GitHub, linked to the left under my profile.
+All the data frames created during data gathering and data cleaning can be found on my GitHub, linked to the left, within the Datasets folder.

 ## Cleaning